-If you have redness and soreness around the side of one of your toenails, it could be due to an ingrown nail.
+If you have redness and soreness around the side of one of your toenails, it could be due to an ingrown toenail.
 This occurs when the side or corner of a toenail grows into the flesh around the nail.
-There are various causes of ingrown nails, such as nails that are cut too short or are extra curvy, small footwear that compress the toes, or injury to the toe.
+There are various causes of ingrown nails, such as cutting nails too short or having extra curvy nails, wearing small footwear that compresses the toes, or injuring the toe.
 An ingrown toenail can cause mild symptoms at first, but, if not treated, it can become an infected toe.

 At first, an ingrown toenail may not produce any symptoms.
 However, over time, symptoms begin to creep up.
-The first sign is that the soreness occurs on the big toe, as that is the most common place to have an ingrown nail.
+The first sign is soreness that occurs on the big toe, as that is the most common place to have an ingrown nail.
 Other symptoms include:

 If you can catch an ingrown toenail before it begins to have any symptoms, you can probably treat it easily at home.
 You can soak your feet or try moving the skin away from the nail to get the ingrown part out.
 There are also over-the-counter remedies, such as antibiotic ointments, that can help manage soreness and redness and to prevent infection.